 You can use these resources to help you develop a plan for managing or enhancing biodiversity on your farm.

-Biodiversity Of The Taiari River Catchment, Written by Bill Morris takes a detailed look at the various stages of the Taiari and the magnificent wildlife that each supports.
-A limited number of hard copies are available – get in touch if you’d like one, otherwise you can read online here.
+Biodiversity Of The Taiari River Catchment, Written by Bill Morris, takes a detailed look at the various stages of the Taiari and the magnificent wildlife that each supports.
+A limited number of hard copies are available – get in touch if you’d like one (with your catchment group or sally.dicey@whirika.co.nz), otherwise you can read it online here…

 Please feel free to use these templates to help you get started with planning and monitoring biodiversity on your property – these have been adapted from Beef + Lamb New Zealand templates by The Whole Story.